ibm-cloud-docs/cis/origin.md

 ### Apache HTTPD
 {: #cis-origin-certificates-installing-apache-httpd}

 1. Order an origin certificate.
 1. Copy the private key and origin certificate in PEM format into separate files to the directory on your server where you keep key and certificate files.
 1. Locate your Apache configuration file.
 Typically, the filenames are `httpd.conf` or `apache2.conf` and the locations are `/etc/httpd/` or `/etc/apache2/`.
 However, your configuration file might vary, especially if you use a special interface to manage your server.
 Refer to Apache's [DistrosDefaultLayout](https://cwiki.apache.org/confluence/display/HTTPD/DistrosDefaultLayout){: external} for a complete list of default installation layouts.
 The following command is one way to search for the SSL configuration file on linux.

     ```
     grep -i -r "SSLCertificateFile" /etc/httpd/
     ```
+    {: pre}

-1. Locate the <VirtualHost> block to configure.
+1. Locate the `<VirtualHost>` block to configure.
 Optionally, copy the existing non-secure virtual host for your site to be available via HTTP and HTTPS, because each type of connection requires a virtual host.
-1. Configure the <VirtualHost> block for SSL.
+1. Configure the `<VirtualHost>` block for SSL.
 The following example represents a simple configuration for SSL.
 Use the filenames for your certificate and private key. `SSLCertificateFile` is your origin CA certificate filename and `SSLCertificateKeyFile` is your origin CA private key filename.

     ```
     <VirtualHost 192.168.0.1:443>
       DocumentRoot             /var/www/html2